ror-community/ror-site/content/blog/2023-05-02-datasalon-case-study.md

 ### {{< figure src="/img/blog/datasalon/profile_andy.png" class="round-figure" alt="Andy Dobson" >}} Andy Dobson

-It's tricky, because It depends on what the original data is like.
+It's tricky, because it depends on what the original data is like.
 Sometimes the matching might be 90%, sometimes it might be 70%; it just depends on how clean the input data is.
 But I would say around 80% is probably right.

 ### {{< figure src="/img/amanda-sq-200.png" class="round-figure" alt="Amanda French" >}} Amanda French